Drone in a Box: History

+In September 2023, Airobotics was the first company in the world to receive Airworthiness Type Certification from the Federal Aviation Administration for its Optimus-1EX drone in a box.

 Uses

+Mining

+Drone-in-a-box (DIAB) platforms are being adopted at open-pit and other surface mines to automate routine, high-frequency aerial tasks such as stockpile volumetrics, pit and haul-road surveys, tailings-dam and pipeline inspections, blast-zone clearance, perimeter security and emergency response.
+Major OEMs promote the technology’s ability to keep personnel out of hazardous areas while providing more consistent data at lower cost than conventional piloted flights.

+Early large-scale deployments include Anglo American’s Quellaveco copper mine in Peru, where a DJI-powered system now performs scheduled infrastructure inspections without an on-site pilot.
+In Western Australia, RocketDNA began piloting its SurveyBot (a DJI-Dock-based DIAB) at Rio Tinto’s Gudai Darri iron-ore mine in late 2024; the unit flies pre-programmed missions several times per day over Starlink links, uploading imagery to cloud photogrammetry software for volumetric and geotechnical reporting.
+RocketDNA reports that its DIAB fleet has logged more than 8,000 autonomous flights in its first year of operations—equivalent to roughly 150-200 flights per dock per month - demonstrating the high utilisation rates possible when take-off, landing and charging are fully automated.

 Space

 In 2021 NASA deployed the Perseverance rover to Mars with the Ingenuity drone attached to it.
-The Ingenuity drone was released on Patriots Day (April 19) 2021 and completed its first flight.
-By operating the first mobile drone base in our solar system NASA is able to survey a much larger area than possible with just the rover.
+The Ingenuity drone was released on April 19, 2021, and completed its first flight.
+By operating the first mobile drone base in the Solar System NASA is able to survey a much larger area than possible with just the rover.

 Military

 Drone-in-a-box systems have been a focus of interest for militaries as a less expensive and less dangerous alternative to human-led communications, resupply, and offensive missions.

 In January 2017, the Department of Defense and Strategic Capabilities Office completed a successful demonstration of an autonomous “swarm” of “micro-drones” at China Lake, California.

 In February 2017, the US Marine Corps ran a drone-in-a-box trial to test the viability of using both autonomous helicopters and smaller drones to resupply front-line troops without the need for a human pilot.